Hiddendoom45/JDABotFramework/README.md

 For an example of a bot using this interface see the [SearchBotv2 repository](https://github.com/Hiddendoom45/SearchBotv2)

+This is simlar to [JDA-Utilities](https://github.com/JDA-Applications/JDA-Utilities) as though designed to make creating a simple bot very easy.

 ## API documentation

 Will not be added until it is in a more finalized state